 One of the reasons is that there are no specific regulations on the authority, order, procedures for refunding interest to taxpayers and payment costs, so the tax authority has no basis for implementation.

-Faced with the situation of national tax debt remaining at a high level, the General Department of Taxation has issued an official dispatch requesting tax departments to resolutely implement tax debt collection in the last months of the year.
+Faced with the situation of nationwide tax debt remaining at a high level, the General Department of Taxation has issued an official dispatch requesting tax departments to resolutely implement tax debt collection in the last months of the year.

 “How do taxpayers know if they owe taxes and are temporarily suspended from leaving the country?” is a question that many people are interested in after a series of people were notified that they were on the list of people being suspended from leaving the country due to tax debts.